trifonova-n/mask-rcnn-pytorch/README.md

 ![maskrcnn-result](http://chuantu.biz/t6/250/1520606201x-1404795469.png)

 There is still some work to be done.
-- [ ] ImageNet pretrained weights of backbone is ok, works need on COCO pretrained weights of the whole model
 - [ ] support batch size >= 2.
-- [ ] refined documentation and examples
+- [ ] COCO dataset training example and pre-trained weights.
+- [ ] fix performance problem using FPN.
-- [ ] replace third party libs nms and roi_align with pure PyTorch, but need wait NMS natively supported version of PyTorch, which is coming soon.
+- [ ] replace third-party libs NMS and roi_align with pure PyTorch, NMS in torchvision is under developing, need to wait the version coming out.
+- [ ] keep up with PyTorch version 0.4 and the exciting version 1.0 that is about to be released.

 ## Usage

+### Supported PyTorch version
+PyTorch 0.4 is not supported yet, versions below 0.3.1 are not guaranteed to work.

+Tested version: torch == 0.3.1 torchvision == 0.2.0

 ### Installation